1`

 • What do I want to see when I look out my windows?

-• What kind of soil do I have and what kind of condition is it in?
+• What kind of soil do I have, and what kind of condition is it in?

 While these questions might seem complicated at first, they’re really not.
-First, note where the sun hits your property at sunrise, midday and evening – these are your starting points.
+First, note where the sun hits your property at sunrise, midday, and evening – these are your starting points.
 Then, decide if you’re planting a vegetable garden or flower garden (or maybe a little of both).

-Regardless of the type of garden you’re planning, when beginning your best bet is to start on the south side of your property.
-Assuming you don’t have lots of trees or high walls, a southern exposure generally receives the majority of sunlight during the spring and summer, which makes your probability of successful blooms much higher.
+Regardless of the type of garden you’re planning, when beginning, your best bet is to start on the south side of your property.
+Assuming you don’t have lots of trees or high walls, a southern exposure generally receives the majority of sunlight during the spring and summer, making your probability of successful blooms much higher.
 Creating a garden bed next to the south-facing wall of your home is usually the most logical place to start, but creating an “island” on a sunny slope or other favorite sunny spot is cool, too.

 Pay attention to the quality of your soil